amy12xx/MarketBasketAnalysis/README.md

 Confidence (A -> B) = (No. of transactions containing both A and B) / No. of transactions containing A

 Dataset contains transactions of grocery items purchased by customers.
 Dataset contains about 10,000 transactions.

+Apriori.py takes 2 arguments: path of data file, and path where association rules file is to be saved.
+For the input dataset, it assumes, a text file, separated by ",".
+This can be modified easily in main()